vosaul/status.im/content/tutorials.md

 This is pretty much the simplest responsive chatbot we can write, using only the `addListener` function from the API.
 All it's listening for is a message-send event, to which it will try to respond with the test `You're amazing, master!`.
 You'll see that it opens a browse window by default, which is not desired behaviour and will be fixed in the next release.
 Just close the window and type a message to your new bot.

 Obviously, there's much more we can do than simply listen for messages and send flattering responses.
-Generally speaking, we construct functions and suggestions outside of our listeners, and then pass these in rather than constructing the messages directly in the `addListener` call.
-You can find a full Demo Bot [here](https://github.com/status-im/status-react/tree/34b77022f7926dbabbb0e8c5e8471eaea5ed812f/bots/demo_bot).
+All will be revealed in the next tutorial.
+If you're feeling impatient, you can find a full Demo Bot [here](https://github.com/status-im/status-react/tree/34b77022f7926dbabbb0e8c5e8471eaea5ed812f/bots/demo_bot).

 Go ahead and try and add this bot too, and see if you can figure out how it works and what you can do with it!